mirkoschubert/divi-child/README.md

 Feel free to use one of my [Global Header Layouts](https://gist.github.com/mirkoschubert/05f938d6a5edc0001b7aa855d6d38ef6) to import a minimal global header with a fixed height!

+**Update v1.3.0:** Since the release of Divi 4 many changes were made, bringing some bugs to my theme builder hack.
+With v1.3.0 I hopefully fixed all of them and changed my hack in a way, that minor changes in Divi don't affect the Theme Builder Hack that much.
+If you find any bugs or display failures, please create an [issue](https://github.com/mirkoschubert/divi-child/issues) here on Github!

 ### Fonts

 In Divi you actually can turn off Google Fonts by switching off `Use Google Fonts` under `/Settings/Theme Options/General/`.
 Then you only see fonts from the [CSS font stack](https://www.cssfontstack.com/), but you can upload your own fonts manually.